 Document all observations, records of inspection, adjustments to the mixture, test results, QC verifications, and corrective actions.
-Maintain all permanent records for at least three years upon completion of the project unless the Department is given the permanent records during production of the mixture.
+Provide legible copies of this documentation to the RCE within 30 calendar days of the completion of the hot mix asphalt work on the project.
+Maintain all permanent records unless the Department is given the permanent records during production of the mixture.
 Provide Department representatives full access to all QC, acceptance, and verification documentation throughout the progress of the work.
-Make available at all times these documents, either in paper form or viewable on a computer monitor, to the Department representatives.
-Retain all written notes, including but not limited to handwritten worksheets, as part of permanent records.
+Make available at all times these documents, either in paper form or viewable on a computer monitor, to the Department representatives for review.